 EDS holds the only RICS Expert Witness Accreditation Service and Valuation Dispute Resolution Service Certifications

-in the United States and all of the Americas—one of only a handful of such Certifications in the world.
+in the Western Hemisphere—one of only a handful of such Certifications in the world.

 An Elite-Rated member of the peer-voted Super Appraisers® Global Network of internationally-recognized appraisal luminaries.

 Prevailing in billions-of-dollars at issue in some of the world’s most complex— important—high-profile—and valuable—valuation litigation.